mvcss/mvcss.github.com/source/index.md

   font-weight: bold
   text-transform: uppercase
 ```

-Don’t worry about the odd class names quite yet, we’ll cover the thinking behind those in Foundation.

 There’s no shortage of wonderful frameworks, ideas, and methods for tackling CSS across the web, and MVCSS wouldn’t exist without a few of these.
 Take a look at the Inspiration(link) section to find out more about our architectural roots.